ivanseibel/rocket-shoes/README.md

 # License

 This project is under MIT license.
-See file [LICENSE](LICENSE) for more details.